usnistgov/ARIAC_docs/.history/docs/automated_evaluation/automated_evaluation_overview_20231215115140.md

 1. To run the automated evaluation you must have docker installed.
 The instructions for installing Docker Desktop (a GUI program that interfaces with Docker) are found [here](https://docs.docker.com/desktop/install/ubuntu/).
 The instructions to install Docker Engine with the commanand-line interface only are found [here](https://docs.docker.com/engine/install/ubuntu/).
 Either should work for testing the automated evaluation.

-2. In order to enable Nvidia GPU acceleration for the docker container you must install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

-3. After docker is installed pull the ARIAC image from docker hub using the terminal command:
+2. After docker is installed pull the ARIAC image from docker hub using the terminal command:

     `docker image pull nistariac/ariac2024:latest`

-4. Next ensure that the most up-to-date version of ARIAC2023 (at least version 1.2) is on your machine.
+3. Next ensure that the most up-to-date version of ARIAC2023 (at least version 1.2) is on your machine.
 You can ensure this by running `git pull` from `~/ariac_ws/src/ariac`

-5. Navigate to the `automated_evaluation` folder
+4. Navigate to the `automated_evaluation` folder

     `cd ~/ariac_ws/src/ariac/automated_evaluation`

-6. Add your team configuration file to this folder.
+5. Add your team configuration file to this folder.
 It can be named however you like.

-7. Ensure that the `build_docker_image`, `build_container` and `run_trial` scripts can be run as executables:
+6. Ensure that the `build_docker_image`, `build_container` and `run_trial` scripts can be run as executables:

     `chmod +x build_docer_image.sh build_container.sh run_trial.sh`

-8. Make sure the docker engine is running.
+7. Make sure the docker engine is running.

-9. Add any trials you want to test to the `~/ariac_ws/src/ariac/automated_evaluation/trials` folder.
+8. Add any trials you want to test to the `~/ariac_ws/src/ariac/automated_evaluation/trials` folder.
 These will be copied to the container during the build process.

+9.
-10. Run the build script with the name of your configuration file (without .yaml) as the first argument.
+   - Run the build script with the name of your configuration file (without .yaml) as the first argument.
 If your host machine has nvidia graphics cards you can add the 'nvidia' argument to the build script to enable gpu acceleration.
 For example to build the nist_competitor example you would run:

     `./build_container.sh nist_competitor nvidia`

-    - If you do not have nvidia graphics cards or do not want to use gpu acceleration you can run the script without the nvidia argument:
+    else you can run the script without the nvidia argument:

     `./build_container.sh nist_competitor`